 Behavioral Activation System (BAS)

 Behavioral Activation System (BAS).
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 The Behavioral Activation System (BAS) is a psychological concept that refers to the neurological network responsible for initiating and regulating goal-directed behavior.
 It is a complex system within the human brain that plays a vital role in motivation, reward processing, and the pursuit of desired outcomes.